 - A person may not have yet tried, but they could.
 Recognize the potential they may not see in themselves.

-If you can’t find something worthy of recognizing in every one of your employees, I politely suggest that you’re simply not trying.
 Most leaders focus ONLY on results: most sales, lowest average handle time, fewest errors, etc. While results are important (keep recognizing them), sometimes people achieve results by accident, by luck, by being there the longest, or some reason other than something THEY did.